Innovv K2 Motorcycle Camera Technical Support

 However, if in the future want to add auxiliary lights, horns or other accessories or you do not want to connect the camera direct via switched live source you can look to install a CANbus controller.
 This makes a lot of sense as any future additions are quicker and easier to add and you will gain added functionality.
 Suggested CAN bus controllers are Volocan and DENALI, both offer similar functionalty.
 The Volocan product offers a lower price point and is perfect if you are looking at basic two wire lights.
 The Denali option is a smaller form factor (easier to find a home for) and offers plug and play integration of the DENALI range of lights and Soundbomb horns etc. For further techinical advise please contact Moto-Mate one of Innovv UK’s authorised intsallers and CAN bus system experts.
 Moto-Mate Contact Details

 Now for the fun part, watching your video.
-There are 3 ways in which to review your video content
+There are several ways in which to review your video.

 1 – Via the Innovv Wifi App on your Mobile Device